AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/check-domain-name-status.md

 The message disappears once all pre-existing environment configurations are migrated using the UI.
 It may take 1-2 business days for the message to disappear.

 See [Adding a Custom Domain Name](/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md) for more details.

+## Next Steps {#next-steps}

+Once you have verified your domain status in Cloud Manager, you will need to configure DNS settings by adding DNS CNAME or APEX records that point to AEM as a Cloud Service.
+Proceed to the document [Configuring DNS Settings](/help/implementing/cloud-manager/custom-domain-names/configure-dns-settings.md) to continue setting up your custom domain name.